Active Filter Link

-Make sure you replace “categoryID” above with the actual numerical category ID.
+Make sure you replace “categoryID” above with the actual numerical category or term ID.
 If your category ID is 7, your URL will look like this:

 Assuming the layout contained posts in that category, those posts would be the only ones displayed when the page is loaded and the filter button for that category would be active.
 You’ll still be able to view posts in other categories by clicking on the other filter buttons.
 With the URL option, you can create as many URLs as you want to change the default filter.